 It’s a bright and sunny afternoon at Seaview.
 The sun is beaming through the window and a light breeze flutters through the curtains, filling the room with warm spring air.
 The table is covered in paper and a rainbow of paint, glue and glitter is speckled across them.
 Putting the finishing touches to an elegant, hand-painted flower is Sarah, a 40 year old lady we support.

 Sarah has Prader-Willi syndrome, but she doesn’t let that stop her.
 Living with the condition hasn’t always been easy, but she’s finally found ways to manage it, with the support of Seaview staff.
-Sarah says that because of her condition “it’s important to maintain a healthy weight, to keep active and to make good decisions”.
+Sarah says that because of her condition:

 Each day that passes, she becomes more confident and independent, hoping to eventually be able to return to college to study arts, crafts and drama.
 And as Sarah sits creating, her mind whirring with ideas for the page, she knows she is more than just her condition and she can do anything she puts her mind to.